ayushservian/helper-scripts/ubipark/README.md

 This powershell script can be used to book or cancel a parking spot for a given `$Date`

 ## Initialisation: Create ubiparkCreds.json file
-Run the `. .\ubipark.ps1` script to run Init function that gets the values one by one and creates the file
+Run the `. .\ubipark.ps1 Init` script to run Init function that gets the values one by one and creates the file

-Alternatively you can directly create the `ubiparkCreds.json` file as a copy of the `ubiparkCreds.json.Sample` file To get the possible car park IDs run `. .\ubipark.ps1 IDs`
+Alternatively you can directly create the `ubiparkCreds.json` file as a copy of the `ubiparkCreds.json.Sample` file To get the possible car park IDs, leave that value blank on the json file and then run `. .\ubipark.ps1 IDs` to get the ID and then update the json file

 ### Book or Cancel